YiChong-Liu/Wikitwinkie/search_engine/README.md

     Description: Reverse Indexing content from article.
 Save in Redis using "word" as key

+## Tutorial
+- User should be able to run endpoints after building Docker Image
-## Tutorial using Postman or other API Platform
+- The following is the example endpoint calls to test Service using Postman or other API Platform
 - Step 1:

     POST: http://localhost:4405/search/indexing

     Body:
     {
         "articleId": "1",